English Course Schedule for Spring 2017

 We offer writing and speaking courses for those who work in the language.
 Most of these are designed either for high-level learners or native speakers of the language.
 Writing and presentation skills courses include a mix of group lessons and individual tutoring sessions with the instructor.

-Click on each course to see a full description and details on how to register in inspira.un.org (using your UN Secretariat staff member account) or via elearning.un.org (if eligible but not a current UN Secretariat staff member).
+Click on each course name below to see a full description and details on how to register in inspira.un.org (using your UN Secretariat staff member account) or via elearning.un.org (if eligible but not a current UN Secretariat staff member).
+We are currently updating our course adverts; all will be here by 6 March cob.

 Please contact the English Programme Coordinator (Ms Jodi Nooyen) to describe the training you'd like us to offer.